codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/variables.md

 > If you are unsure about which form you need to use, feel free to use {% raw %}`${{MY_VARIABLE_EXAMPLE}}`{% endraw %} everywhere.
 This is the Codefresh specific form and should function in all section of `codefresh.yml`.

-For example you can print out the branch as an environment variable like this:
+For example, you can print out the branch as an environment variable like this:

 `YAML`
 {% highlight yaml %}